16th World Congress of Rural Sociology and 64th Congress of the Brazilian Society of Rural Economics, Management and Sociology

 Here is the status of different countries in January 2025:

-Argentina, Bolivia, Chile, Colombia, Ecuador, Paraguay, Uruguay, Peru - Visa exemption for a period not exceeding 90 days.
+Argentina, Bolivia, Chile, Colombia, Ecuador, Paraguay, Uruguay, Peru - Visa waiver for a period not exceeding 90 days.
 Entry allowed upon presentation of Civil Identity Card.

 Austria, Belgium, Costa Rica, Czech Republic, Denmark, France, Germany, Greece, Ireland, Italy, Japan, Latvia, Mexico, Morocco, Netherlands, New Zealand, Norway, Portugal, Russia, South Africa, Sweden, Switzerland, Spain, Turkey, United Kingdom.
 Visa exemption for a period not exceeding 90 days.
 Entry is permitted upon presentation of a Passport.